greenpeace/gpea-headless_cms-strapi/README.md

 ## ⚙️ Deployment

+- Push the latest files to github
+- SSH to connect to the small-service GCP VM
+- Access the Docker folder
+- `git pull` the latest files
+- `docker-compose down`
+- `docker-compose up --build -d`

 Strapi gives you many possible deployment options for your project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).

 ## 📚 Learn more